Adding a new SIEM connecter

 .

 Coro triggers a test event to verify the configuration.
-If any settings are incorrect, Coro displays an error:
+If the settings are incorrect, Coro displays an error dialog.
+Select GOT IT to return to the Connectors page.
+The configuration is not saved:

 Configuration is complete.

-If the SIEM endpoint becomes unavailable after the SIEM configuration is created, Coro retries the connection in two hours.
-If the endpoint is still unavailable, Coro displays a message in the Messages section of the Actionboard:
+If the SIEM endpoint device is unavailable after the configuration, Coro retries the connection after two hours.
+If the device remains unavailable, Coro displays a message in the Messages section of the Actionboard:

-If the SIEM service is not connected, Coro displays a Disconnected status:
+If the SIEM service is not connected, Coro displays Disconnected:

 note